UniversalDependencies/UD_Lithuanian-ALKSNIS/README.md

 # Changelog

+* 2020-11-15 v2.7
+  * Improved conversion of subordinate clauses headed by a nominal predicate.
 * 2020-05-15 v2.6
   * Genitive, dative and instrumental nominals are now considered oblique.
   * Added enhanced relations with case information.